-I’m sure you’ve heard about food journals.
-Most food journals focus on counting calories and losing weight.
+Most food journal apps focus on counting calories and losing weight for healthy eating.
 Guess what?
 These don’t work!

 - Struggle with overeating, bingeing and emotional eating